Skip to content

 How long to keep employee records after termination?

-Employee data such as personal records, performance appraisals, employment contacts, etc. Should be stored for 6 years after the employee has left.
+Employee data such as personal records, performance appraisals, employment contracts, etc. Should be stored for 6 years after the employee has left.
 Under the GDPR, the condition for processing would be a legal obligation or legitimate interest.

 What is the retention period for tax records?